 As a preventative procedure, digital X-rays and dental exams are usually covered by dental insurance, so our front office will contact the patient’s insurance to determine any out-of-pockets costs.

 Digital X-rays are almost instantly viewable on the computer by the dentist and patient.
 The dentist can assess the current images and compare them to past X-rays to see if problems are developing.
 The dentist will go over any concerns found on the X-rays with the patient and discuss measures to prevent further problems or treat existing conditions.

-Digital X-rays use way less radiation than previous X-rays generations, but patients are still asked to wear a lead apron.
+Digital X-rays use much less radiation than previous generation's X-rays , but patients are still asked to wear a lead apron.
 Pregnant or breastfeeding patients must tell the dentist to provide extra precautions.

 The dentist will take several X-rays that show different features and characteristics of your teeth, as well as panoramic views of the jaw and sinuses.